AncyDataScience/Sports-Data-Analytics-Pipeline/README.md

 ### PYTHON ###

-# Day 16: Introduction to Python for Sports Data Analytics
+* # Day 16: Introduction to Python for Sports Data Analytics

+Today, we started our Python journey for sports data analysis!

 ### What I Learned:
 1. **Lists in Python:** How to store multiple data values (like player names and goals) in lists.